gautamkrishnar/socli/README.md

 * Interactively browse stack overflow using the interactive mode
 * Coloured interface
 * Question stats view
+* Can open the page in a browser

 ### Contributing
 If you are willing to contribute to SoCLI project, You are awesome!
 Just follow the steps below: